firstred/postnl-api-php/docs/index.rst

 - Follows PHP standards, some of them are:

   - PSR-7 interfaces for requests and responses.
-Build and process functions are provided so you can create your own mix of batch requests.
+Build and process functions are provided for every service so you can create your own mix of batch requests.
+See the `Firstred\\PostNL\\PostNL::getTimeframesAndNearestLocations <https://github.com/firstred/postnl-api-php/blob/b3f5c6e5a92edabb759ba32720b3fcb5a49635c0/src/PostNL.php#L2076-L2158>`_ method for an example.

   - PSR-6 caching, so you can use your favorite cache for caching API responses.
+Chapter :ref:`caching`.

   - PSR-3 logging.
 You can log the requests and responses for debugging purposes.
+More info on the page :ref:`logging`.

 - Framework agnostic.
 You can use this library with any framework.

 - A custom HTTP client interface so you can use the HTTP client of your choice.
 Using the `Guzzle <https://docs.guzzlehttp.org/>`_ or `Symfony HTTP client <https://symfony.com/doc/current/http_client.html>`_ is strongly recommended.
 Any HTTPlug client can be used by installing the related packages.
+See the :ref:`http client` chapter for more information.

 .. code-block:: php